-In this music composition course, you'll learn to write music in the style of big budget Hollywood films and TV programs.
-Analyze melody, harmony, counterpoint, tempo, rhythm, and orchestration in a variety of genres to gain a complete recipe book for writing for film and TV.
+Learn to write music in the style of big budget Hollywood productions and gain a recipe book for writing for film and TV.

-Gain a thorough understanding of the compositional styles used in Hollywood projects.
-In this music composition course, you'll learn to analyze specific genres of film and television music in terms of melody, harmony, counterpoint, tempo, rhythm, and orchestration, forming a template that you can then apply to your own writing.
+Analyze specific genres of film and TV music in terms of melody, harmony, and orchestration, and form a template that you can apply to your own writing.

 Upon Completion of this Certificate Program, You'll Receive:

-- Professional level credential from the world leader in music education
+- Professional credential from the world leader in music education

 - Credits that may be eligible for transfer toward a Bachelor's degree program